alfierushby/markdown-cv/index.md

 __STEM VEX Robotics Competition__, *Software Engineer*. <br>
 \- Responsible for the software to drive a purpose built robot.<br>
 \- I learnt how to interface various signals on a raspberry pi, and was frequently taking feedback from the hardware designer and users.
+\- I had to learn to quickly fix unexpected bugs during the competition.

 ## Awards